samvv/node-find-free-ports/README.md

 This library has been benchmarked and parallelises the port checks using a customisable number of workers for optimal performance.
-The alogithm does **not** create a new anonymous socket for each port, but instead iterates in parallell over the system's port numbern.
+The alogithm does **not** create a new anonymous socket for each port, but instead iterates in parallell over the system's port numbers.
 This is both faster and less resource-intensive.

 🔍 Found an issue?
 Please let me know in the [issue tracker][1] and we'll get